There is no APTAS for 2-dimensional vector bin packing: Revisited: Vector Bin Covering has no APTAS

 Now, suppose that every solution of the MAX-3-DM instance has value at most $\alpha(I_M)$.
-Consider an optimal solution to the constructed vector bin covering instance.
-We can normalize such a solution without any loss in the number of bins covered as follows, \begin{enumerate}[(a)] \item \emph{Each bin has at most one dummy element.} Clearly, more than $|T|+3q-4\beta(I_M)$ bins are covered in an optimal solution.
-So, if there are $n$ bins with two dummy vectors then there must be at least $n$ non-D-bins.
-Therefore, we can pick one non-D-bin for each bin with 2 dummy vectors, which must contain 2 non-dummy vectors by \Cref{obs:coversize}.
-Again by \Cref{obs:coversize}, we can obtain two unit cover each with one dummy vector and one non-dummy vector.
-Similar arguments can be used for bins having $k$ dummy vectors, i.e., there are at least $(k-1)n$ non-D-bins and then similar rearangements can be done to obtain $kn$ unit covers with one dummy vector. \item \emph{No subset of a unit cover is an unit cover.} To that end, some vectors can left out, i.e., they may be designated as not part of any unit cover.
-Now, using arguments similar to (a) we see that every dummy vector must be part of a unit cover.
-Also, note that number of such vectors can be at most four as five vectors always form a unit cover. \end{enumerate} Let $n_d$ be the number of D-bins, $n_g$ be the number of non-D-bins covered by 4 vectors and $n_r$ be the number of non-D-bin covered by 5 vectors.
-By our normalization every dummy vector is part of unit cover with exactly one dummy vector, i.e., $n_d=|T|+3q-4\beta(I_M)$.
-Since there are $3q+|T|$ non-dummy vectors,
+Consider an optimal solution to the constructed Vector Bin Covering instance.
+We can normalize an optimal solution without any loss in the number of bins covered as follows. \begin{enumerate}[(a)] \item \emph{Number of dummy vectors equals the number of D-bins.} To that end, observe that there are $|T|+3q-4\beta(I_M)$ dummy vectors and $|T|+3q$ non-dummy vectors.
+Therefore, by \Cref{obs:coversize} there is a solution with $|T|+3q-4\beta(I_M)$ bins.
+Hence, an optimal solution must have at least $|T|+3q-4\beta(I_M)$ bins.
+Suppose there is a bin (say $B_1$) with at least two dummy vectors, i.e., number of dummy vectors $>$ number of D-bins.
+Then we can show there is another optimal solution with a larger number of D-bins.
+As there are at least $|T|+3q-4\beta(I_m)-1$ bins which still need to be covered and $|T|+3q-4\beta(I_m)-2$ dummy vectors remaining, there must be at least one non-D-bin (say $B_2$).
+Now, note that by \Cref{obs:coversize} $B_2$ must contain at least 2 vectors.
+Again by \Cref{obs:coversize}, we can now exchange one vector from $B_2$ with a dummy vector in $B_1$ to obtain a another solution with same number of bins while increasing the number of D-bins. \item \emph{No subset of a bin can cover a bin.} To that end, some non-dummy vectors can be left out, i.e., they may be designated as not covering any bin.
+For non-D-bin we just choose any minimal subset of the vectors that can cover the bin.
+Now, if the solution satisfies condition (a) then by \Cref{obs:coversize} each D-bin contains one dummy vector and at least one non-dummy vectors; hence, we can keep the dummy vector and one non-dummy vector. \end{enumerate} Let $n_d$ be the number of D-bins, $n_g$ be the number of non-D-bins covered by 4 vectors and $n_r$ be the number of non-D-bin covered by 5 vectors.
+Again, as in \Cref{lem:main}, we use the facts: $n_d=|T|+3q-4\beta(I_M)$ (due to our normalization); $3q+|T|$ non-dummy vectors; $n_g\leq \alpha(I_M)$ (by \Cref{obs:vectorcor2}) to get